Class of 2020: Submit your photos

-Send us your pictures and information, and we will give you a shout out on ABC7.
+Send us your pictures and information, and we may give you a shout out on ABC7!

 By submitting video or photos to ABC Holding Company Inc., you confirm that you have all of the necessary rights and permissions to grant us this license for its use, including the following: